 How about a round of applause?
 Or, better yet, an indication of envy?
 Or, rather, just tell me how fabulous my life appears to be in comparison to yours.

-Always Connected, Yet So Fragmented…
+We Are Always Connected, Yet So Fragmented…

-A couple of years ago an acquaintance of mine made an extensive effort to coordinate which one of us would be performing the Facebook “check-in” for the evening.
-While in route to meet her and a few others for dinner, she sent out a group text message which read: I’m going to go ahead and let one of you guys check us in at dinner because I’m always the one to do it.
-I was amused by her request, but it felt a bit unsettling.
+A couple of years ago, an acquaintance of mine made an extensive effort to coordinate which one of our mutual friends would be performing the Facebook “check-in” for the evening.
+While in route to meet her and a few others for dinner, she sent out a group text message which read: “I’m going to go ahead and let one of you guys check us in at dinner because I’m always the one to do it.”

-In our society, I occasionally feel as though we spend more time documenting our time spent hanging out by trying to get the pictures and hashtags just right than we do actually talking and connecting with one another.
-We are rarely ever fully present in one place.
-We are out with our friends, but are more focused on finding the best lighting for our selfies than actually engaging in conversation.
-We are out to dinner, but instead of savoring every flavor we are instead making sure to document it on SnapChat, Instagram and Facebook.
+In our society, I often feel as though we devote more time to documenting our ventures and whereabouts, trying to get the lighting and hashtags just right, than we do actually connecting, conversing and creating worthwhile experiences.
+We are rarely ever present where we are.
+We may be out with our friends, but are more focused on finding the optimal window light for our selfies, as opposed to actually engaging in conversation.
+We may be physically out to dinner with our significant others, but instead of locking eyes with them or savoring every flavor or admiring the decor, we are, instead, making efforts to document our whereabouts on SnapChat, Instagram and Facebook.

-It is difficult to not be offended if your photos do not receive as many “likes” or comments as the next person’s.
-It is difficult to not compete for more social media admiration than the next person.
-I think the most unfortunate aspect is simply that our observers will ultimately receive all of the entertainment out of our lives because we will have been too preoccupied to enjoy it.
-We may be living magical, colorful and genuinely blessed lives for our audience, but what about us?
-What about you?
-What was the actual experience like?
-How about you take my hand and step off of the stage with me from time to time.
-We can hop onto the “Off the Stage And In The Moment” bandwagon together, for at least a few hours a day.
-Such fun it will be actually making eye contact, no phone in hand and no distractions, while having a conversation without worrying if the lighting is flattering or if your mom will find your outfit inappropriate.
-Breathe.
-Take the moment in, and observe both the lessons and wonder it has to offer.
-Marvel at the face in front of you.
-Let’s actually live a little, and not worry so much about proving to others how much we are living.
+This is what I daringly propose: How about you take my hand and step off of the stage with me from time to time.
+We can climb onto the “Off the Stage and in the Moment” bandwagon together, for at least a few hours a day on occasion.
+Such fun it will be actually making eye contact – no phone in hand and no distractions, while having a conversation without worrying if the lighting is flattering or if your mother will find your outfit offensive.
+Let us breathe, be cognizant within our experiences and observe the lessons and wonders they may be offering.
+Let us marvel at the faces in front of us.
+Let us actually live a little, and not worry so much about proving to others how magnanimously we are living.

 I’m just being honest.

-©TheDailyDoll.com/Lacey Johnson 2014/2015
+©TheDailyDoll.com/Lacey Johnson 2014/2017

 An updated version of this article has now been published on The Huffington Post, and can be found here.